Skip Global navigation and goto content

 • Avoid purposely interacting with wild animals such as feral cats, raccoons, or bats.

-• Never feed wild or stray animals -- avoid attracting them with outdoor food sources (such as uncovered trash).
+• Never feed wild or stray animals—avoid attracting them with outdoor food sources (such as uncovered trash).
 Feed your pets indoors.

-• Report any stray or ill animals to animal control at (863) 577-1762.
+• Report any stray or ill animals to Animal Control at 863-577-1762.

 • If you are bitten by an animal, wash the wound thoroughly with soap and water, and see your doctor or go to the emergency room.

-• If you are a physician or doctor’s office, you are required to report all animal bites to animal control at (863) 577-1762.
+• If you are a physician or doctor’s office, you are required to report all animal bites to Animal Control at 863-577-1762.

 Rabies is 100% preventable.
 Animals can be vaccinated and people who have been bitten can receive vaccines to fight the disease.

-Information on rabies from the Florida Department of Health:
+Information on rabies from the Florida Department of Health: Florida Health Rabies Information

-Information on Polk County Animal Control/Services:
+Information from Polk County Animal Control/Services: Polk County Animal Services